gbaranski/Personal-Website/content/_index.md

 # About me

 High school student.
-Full-stack experience with [different kind of applications](/projects).
-The vast majority of my time I spend working on [Houseflow](/projects#houseflow).
+Full-stack experience with [different kind of applications](/projects)

 ## What am I working on?